Postdoctoral Fellow, Ecology and Evolutionary BiologyLocation:

-A post-doctoral scholar position is available immediately in the Van Bael and Karubian Labs to work on NSF funded work related to tropical trees and soil microbiota in Ecuador.
+A post-doctoral scholar position is available immediately in the Bats at Tulane (BAT) Lab (PI: Hannah Frank, PhD) to work on an NIH-funded project related to the adaptive immune response to rabies virus vaccination and infection in Jamaican fruit bats.
+The postdoctoral position is located in New Orleans, LA.
 The Department of Ecology and Evolutionary Biology at Tulane University values diversity in all forms and is committed to fostering a supportive, inclusive, and welcoming work environment.
 Applications from candidates passionate about diversity, equity, and inclusion with overlapping scientific interests are encouraged to apply.

-The latest possible start date is May 1st, 2022.
-The position would be for one year (contingent upon annual review at year 1) with the possibility of further extension.
-The starting salary is $54,000/year + full benefits.
+The earliest start date is April 1, 2022, but this is flexible.
+The position would be for two years (contingent upon annual review at year 1).
+The starting salary is $53,760 + benefits.

 The Department of Ecology and Evolutionary Biology at Tulane is a diverse and welcoming community of scientists with excellent scholarship across a wide range of ecological and evolutionary topics.
 Tulane is a private, research one university and a member of the 63 prestigious Association of American Universities.
 Tulane is a collegial, collaborative, and stimulating environment for learning and research and is ranked among the top 40 universities by US News Report.
 New Orleans is a beautiful, vibrant, multicultural, and truly unique city in which to work and live.Qualifications:

-PhD in one of these fields: Ecology and Evolutionary Biology, Plant Biology, or Genetics/Genomics.
+PhD in one of these fields: Immunology, Microbiology, Ecology and Evolutionary Biology, Computational Biology, Molecular/ Cellular Biology, or Genetics/Genomics.

 To Apply Submit:

 - A relevant publication or manuscript in preparation

 Applications will be considered until the position is filled.